Plan your visit

 Free genealogy advisory service

 The National Archives provides a free genealogy advisory service Monday to Friday from 10.00 until 17:00 for members of the public with questions relating to family history.
 At present this service can be accessed in-person and via email.
 See here for further details on how to submit a query.
 The service is staffed by professional genealogists and operates on a first-come, first-served basis.
-A reader’s ticket is required to access this service.

 Copy order service

 The National Archives provides a copy order service to members of the public who require certified copies for legal purposes or those who require plain copies for information and are not in a position to travel to Dublin to consult the original material.
 For a list of charges, please consult the Summary of fees for the main charges and the National Archives (Fees) Regulations, 2012 for the full list.

 Researchers wishing to consult archives held off-site only may order the material in advance, this service applies to researchers with a reader’s ticket only.
 Advance orders will only be accepted if received 3 working days in advance of the visit, and where the correct reference code is known.
 The onus is on the requesting party to provide this information.
 Orders will not be accepted by phone.

 Advance orders should be sent to [email protected].